MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ## Implemented Features

 ### Quick Rolls
 - Rolls for skills, abilities, and items are outputted automatically to chat instead of relying on the default roll dialog system.
-These quick rolls can be enabled or disabled individually for each category of rolls, or bypassed in favour of the default behaviour by holding `alt` when clicking the roll.
+These quick rolls can be enabled or disabled individually for each category of rolls, or bypassed in favour of the default behaviour by holding the dnd5e `Skip Dialog` key modifier when clicking the roll.
 - Items will automatically output damage, calculate critical damage (taking into account system settings for powerful criticals or critical numerical modifiers), place area templates, print Save DC buttons, and a variety of other options that can all be configured independently for each item.
-- Using modifier keys such as `shift` and `ctrl` allows for the roll to immediately output with advantage or disadvantage, and will automatically add in any required additional rolls (e.g. for Elven Accuracy).
+- Using modifier keys as set up in the dnd5e controls allows for the roll to immediately output with advantage or disadvantage, and will automatically add in any required additional rolls (e.g. for Elven Accuracy).
 Rolls with advantage or disadvantage highlight the correct roll, indicating which roll is used.

 ![quickrolls](https://github.com/MangoFVTT/fvtt-ready-set-roll-5e/assets/110994627/2fc0e9f8-c964-49cb-8b08-44086bf4a0f8)